avmoore000/DeepSample/README.md

 - Added the resource for the new FFT to the works cited.
 - Altered the zeroCross function to use the AudioWave object.
 - Finished altering the codebase to use the AudioWave object.
+- Updated the dev manaul to reflect changes to the codebase.

 TO DO
 - Add a working version of cepstrum algorithm to DeepSample